 You protect your every office computer with an antivirus.
 You install firewalls to prevent unwanted access to your network.
-But what do you do to protect your website?
-And what can happen if it’s not protected?
+But what do you do to secure your website?
+And what can happen if it’s not secured?

-This article is aimed at website owners that are not experts in website security or web application security.
+This article is aimed at website owners that are not experts in website security or web application security – especially at small businesses.
 We will explain what steps you can take to build a good security policy for your website and how to avoid security threats.
 We’ll also talk about common misconceptions.

 Let us start with a definition.

 Website security is all the security measures that protect your website from cyberattacks made by cybercriminals.